magiknono/kaisen-documentation/os/Informations-on-the-conky-theme.md

 ${texeci 600 /usr/share/kaisen-kde/conkyfeh}
 ```

-Once you have edited the file, copy the `~/.conkyrc` file to for example `~/.conkyrc_custom` and modify the `/etc/xdg/autostart/conky`.desktop file as mentioned [here TO DO ADD LINK](#).
+Once you have edited the file, copy the `~/.conkyrc` file to for example `~/.conkyrc_custom` and modify the `/etc/xdg/autostart/conky`.desktop file as mentioned [here](#launch-conky-with-a-custom-theme).
 When restarting the session, the new congiuration will be loaded.

-Alternatively, you can disable conky launch if you don't want to reconfigure the conky theme, as shown [here TO DO ADD LINK](#).
+Alternatively, you can disable conky launch if you don't want to reconfigure the conky theme, as shown [here](#disable-conky-launch).

 ## Relaunch conky manually
 Sometimes, Conky may not automatically relaunch after a package update.
 To relaunch it, it is very simple.
 Open a terminal window, and type this command: